jpundonor/url-shortener/README.md

 # Shortener URL

-This project is a web application that allows users to shorten long URLs using the TinyURL API.
+This project is a web application that allows users to shorten long URLs using the Rebrandly API.
 It is developed with Vue.js and Tailwind.

 This project is deployed on Vercel.
 You can view it [HERE!](https://url-shortener-three-theta.vercel.app/).
 ## Features. 🚀

 - **Shorten URLs**: Generate short links from long URLs.
 - **Interactive interface**: Designed to be easy to use.
-- **Integration with TinyURL API**: Uses an API token to authenticate.
+- **Integration with Rebrandly API**: Uses an API token to authenticate.
 - **Deployment in Vercel**: Configured to be deployed in Vercel with environment variables.

 ## Technologies 🛠️

 - [Vue.js](https://vuejs.org/) - Framework for building the interface.
-- [TinyURL API](https://tinyurl.com/app/dev) - Service used to shorten URLs.
+- [Rebrandly API](https://app.rebrandly.com/) - Service used to shorten URLs.
 - [Vercel](https://vercel.com/) - Deployment platform for web applications.
 - [Tailwind](https://tailwindcss.com/) - Used for design and styling of the project.
 ## Authors 👨‍💻